osiam/connector4java/docs/user.md

 If the core fields from SCIM are not sufficent for your use case, you can define extended fields for a User.
 These collections of user defnied fields are called extensions.
 Extensions are simple key-value-pairs which are identified by a unique URN.

 Extensions are fully supported on OSIAM Server.
-If the scim schema is used together with the OSIAM Server the extension need to be [configured](https://github.com/osiam/server/wiki/detailed_reference_installation#configuring-scim-extension) before the can be used.
+The extension need to be [configured](https://github.com/osiam/server/wiki/detailed_reference_installation#configuring-scim-extension) before the can be used.

 **Create an extension**